-The main doors into Central Core are normally unlocked on weekdays between 8.00am-5.30pm, and on Saturdays from 8.30am-5.00pm in term time.
+In normal times, the main doors into Central Core are normally unlocked on weekdays between 8.00am-5.30pm, and on Saturdays from 8.30am-5.00pm in term time.
 Magnetically locked doors should not be propped open, or the alarm will sound.
 You need a University Card to unlock exterior doors and interior doors outside core hours.
-Keep your card on you at all times.
+Keep should your card on you at all times.